 I saw potential in what I was building so I decided to try my hand in Startmate.
 I was a bit late as the applications had been closed for about a month.
 I contacted Niki Scevak directly and asked for his advice.
 He invited me into the Blackbird Ventures offices to pitch to him directly so he could give me some direction.

 Looking back, it was a terrible deck but a half-decent pitch.
-I only had 4 slides and not much content but I really gave a shit about what I was working on and I think he liked that.
-Niki, however, is a fantastic guy.
-He heard me out when I was just a kid and said he liked what I was working on, inviting me to be a bonus at the end of the Startmate pitches so I could get some advice from a greater audience.
+I only had 4 slides and not much content but I really gave a shit about what I was working on.
+Niki, however, seemed to enjoy the pitch and invited me to be a bonus at the end of the Startmate pitches so I could get some advice from a greater audience.

 I asked around the university about where to start looking and was directed to the Hatchery program.
 I eventually joined the UTS Hatchery+ to try and take it to the next level.
 I’d worked at plenty of startups previously, so I assumed that I already understood the fundamentals of running a startup.